Smooth backfitting of proportional hazards with multiplicative components: Estimation

-In this section we will project the unconstrained estimator of the previous section down onto the multiplicative space of interest.
+In this section we will project the unstructured estimator of the previous section down onto the multiplicative space of interest.
+Other choices that have a simple ratio structure of occurrence and exposure are possible.
 Due to filtering, observations are assumed to be only available on a subset of the full support, $\mathcal X \subseteq \mathcal R=\prod_{j=0}^d[0, R_j]$.
-Our estimators are restricted to this set and assumptions on $\mathcal X$ and the data generating functions are given in the next section.
+Our estimators are restricted to this set and detailed assumptions on $\mathcal X$ and the data generating functions are given in the Supplementary Material.
 Our calculations simplify via a new principle we call solution-weighted minimization.
 We assume that we have the solution and use it strategically in the least squares weighting.
-While the procedure is not directly feasible to compute, it is made feasible by defining it as an iterative procedure.
+While the definition is not explicit, it is made feasible by defining it as an iterative procedure.
 In the sequel we will assume a multiplicative structure of the hazard $\alpha$, i.e.,

 where $\alpha_j$, $j=0,\dots,d,$ are some functions and $\alpha^*$ is a constant.
 For identifiability of the components, we make the following further assumption: